 Then: Jonathan Bennett played Aaron Samuels, Regina George's too-good-for-her boyfriend and Cady's "grool" crush.
 Before 'Mean Girls,' he also took over Jesse McCartney's role as JR Chandler on the soap opera 'All My Children.'

-Now: Bennett is still acting, though most of the films he has been in post-’Mean Girls’ have been more under-the-radar.
-In addition to acting, he is also a cycling instructor at FlyWheel.
-But the best news of all is that his Twitter account is chock-full of ‘Mean Girls’ goodies.
-Not only does his bio read, “I get it… my hair looks sexy pushed back,” he also recently posted a ton of behind-the-scenes photos with the cast.
-Four for you, Jonathan Bennett.
+Now: Bennett is still acting, though most of the films he has been in post-'Mean Girls' have been more under-the-radar.
+In 2014, he became one of the contestants of 'Dancing With the Stars' Season 19, sashaying across the dance floor with partner Allison Holker in memory of his parents.
+But the best news of all is that his Twitter account is chock-full of 'Mean Girls' goodies.
+Not only does his bio read, "I get it… my hair looks sexy pushed back," he also recently posted a ton of behind-the-scenes photos with the cast.
 You go, Jonathan Bennett.

 Tina Fey (Ms. Norbury)

 Then: Not only did Tina Fey play Cady's math teacher, Ms. Norbury, she was also the brains behind the entire film.
 The bespectacled 'SNL' star adapted 'Mean Girls' from the non-fiction book 'Queen Bees and Wannabees' and also wrote the entire screenplay.

 Now: With several hit films, a crazy-popular television show (R.I.P.
 '30 Rock'), a best-selling memoir and one Golden Globe hosting stint under her belt, it's safe to say that Tina Fey has the whole comedy thing on lock.
 And with two Golden Globes hosting duties under her belt (both Fey and Amy Poehler hosted two years in a row), we know that she won't be falling off the radar any time soon.